maroph/nosense/content/pages/info/about.md

 title = 'About'
 +++

-This site is some kind of public notebook for topics I'm interested in.
+This site is about things I'm interested in.
-So the content might not be of interest for anyone else.
+The content might not be of interest to anyone else.